CEO and Founder of Kruze Consulting

 Once all the spend is segregated, you can wait a bit before doing Quickbooks.
 Most people can gauge their spending pretty well by looking at their bank account.
 However, if you want more granularity and/or you have investors, then use Quickbooks.
 This is probably the time to hire a startup accountant like us.

-We encourage companies to raise about half a million in seed or venture funding before working with us because anything less in capital means you are on a really tight budget and that capital could be better used for achieving product market fit.
+We encourage companies to raise about a quarter of a million in pre-seed, seed or venture funding before working with us because anything less in capital means you are on a really tight budget and that capital could be better used for achieving product market fit.
 This is a judgement call for the founder.
 Some people like professional books earlier, which is fine.
 Just make sure you don’t waste money on accounting when you could be building traction.
 We can always go back and clean up compliance and accounting, but you don’t always get a second chance at traction. :)